devlop/fontawesome-blade/README.md

 <x-fa.duotone name="fa-elephant" />
 ```

-You also need to import the Font Awesome styles into your SASS to get the icons to display identical to using the JS method.
+You also need to import the Font Awesome CSS into your CSS build to get the icons to display like they would if you were using the Font Awesome JS method.

 ```scss
 @import '@fortawesome/fontawesome-pro/css/svg-with-js.css';